 What to Consider When Selecting Oil Paint

 One of the biggest differences between acrylic and oil paint is the cost.
-Due to the use of pure pigments, you’ll find that oil paints are priced at a premium.
-In fact, you’ll quickly notice differences in the prices of tubes depending on which pigment—and how much of it—is inside.
-When speaking of artist grade paints, manufacturers will often label their colors on a number or letter scale, with the higher number or letter signifying a higher price due to the type of pigment used.
+Due to the use of pure pigments, you'll find that oil paints are priced at a premium.
+In fact, you'll quickly notice differences in the prices of tubes depending on which pigment—and how much of it—is inside.
+When speaking of artist grade paints, manufacturers will often label their colors on a number or letter scale, with a higher number or letter signifying a higher price due to the type of pigment used.